Won 7, Lost 11, For 931, Against 1021.

 Richmond players and trainers show their support for the current regime by being driven through Richmond on a lorry decorated with the club’s flag and colours, and are led by Scotch pipers.

-At Richmond’s annual meeting Andrew Manzie defeats Jack Archer for the position of secretary.
+At Richmond’s Annual Meeting in front of 800 members at the Bridge Road Skating Rink, Andrew Manzie defeats Jack Archer for the position of secretary.
 The other Reform candidates are also defeated.

 The committee meet for the first time this year.
 They decide not to appoint a coach for 1911 but trust head trainer Charlie Taylor to oversee training.

 On Easter Monday Richmond visits Ballarat and defeats Golden Point 17-20 (122) to 5-11 (41).
 It is Richmond’s first game in Ballarat since July 30, 1892.

 Burns: The committee refuses to receive a petition signed by 600 Richmond members insisting that Bill Burns, who had not attended training be played.
 Burns was the only player to support the Reform Party and this led to personal differences with some clubmen like Billy Schmidt and Andrew Manzie.